 She also makes clear that the wine industry has something to learn.
 ‘It’s been a little slow to adopt innovative and climate-friendly practices on a large scale.
 So it’s a part of that portfolio of stories, to look for better paths…adopt practices that are better for the planet and community.’

 What of the future?
 Patagonia Provisions launches a new beverages line in autumn 2022, but Cameron is giving little away (she points out that the wine project has been running only six months).
-‘We have no plans to set up a winery – but you never know,’ she tells McCoy.
+As for a setting up a winery, there are no plans.
+‘But you never know,’ she tells McCoy.

-She is slightly more forthcoming about plans for a whisky, though.
+She is slightly more forthcoming to me about plans for a whisky.
 ‘Let’s just say it’s in a good place in our minds.
 We’ve had much demand.’